 - Consider ICE partial replacement costs.
 If you run an ICE for 200,000km you won’t need to replace the engine…but you may well need to rebuild it, and will certainly have replaced many parts of it along the way.
 Starter motor, alternator, spark plugs, fluids, belts, pulleys, tensioners not to mention the transmission.
-With an EV any battery replacement cost, if it is needed at all, would be nothing, then a lot in one go, whereas with ICE the component replacement costs are smaller but more frequent.
+With an EV any battery replacement cost, if it is needed at all, would be nothing for years, then a lot in one go, whereas with ICE the component replacement costs are smaller but more frequent.

 - Fuel security.
 Australia has around 2 weeks worth of fuel at any one point.
 Basically, we are entirely reliant on a steady stream of oil tankers arriving at our shores.
 All an enemy need do is stop those tankers and we’re stuffed.
 Electric vehicles would mitigate that risk.

 - We won’t “brown out” the grid if “everyone suddenly switches to an EV”.
 Firstly, EV adoption won’t happen overnight, secondly it’s easy to schedule charge EVs overnight when it’s off-peak and there’s surplus capacity.
 However, there could well be localised power supply issues just as there are today, although the EV load is a small percentage of the total required compared to say industrial.
 More on that one here:

 - Half of the world’s lithium is mined in Australia, not overseas.
 Historically, the process hasn’t been very environmentally friendly but that’s changing.
-If you were wondering about slave/child labour, that’s cobalt in Africa…and things are changing there too.
+If you were wondering about slave/child labour, that’s mostly cobalt in Africa…and things are changing there too.
 Also, that child labour issue is hardly confined to mineral mining.

 - Copper production is critical to EVs as copper is one of the best conductors – an EV uses more than double the copper of an ICE, according to Reuters, or three times according to other sources.
 EV charging infrastructure also relies on copper, so there’s got to be enough supply to meet demand.
 I’m not clear on whether that’s possible or not.

-- Many people say EVs are complex.
+- EVs are too complex.
 No, they’re not…they’re far simpler and even have fewer computers than any ICE vehicle.
 Much less to go wrong.
 It is modern cars that generally are complex due to safety, driving aids and convience features, not specifically EVs.
 There’s a LOT of complexity in the modern ICE just dedicated purely to emissions controls; think EGR, DEF, cats, idle-stop and more, let alone the massive complexity of the ICE itself.

 - Australia has a lot of off-street parking which is ideal for charging EVs as the cable doesn’t get in the way of the public, as compared to European city or even suburb dwellers.
 However, for inner-city residents at-home charging is a challenge.
 I would find it a major pain to own an EV if I couldn’t charge it at home whilst I slept.

 - EV fires are dangerous.
 Yes they are, and they can be worse than ICE fires but there is evidence to suggest EVs are less likely to catch fire in the first place.
-The best place to read more on this is EV Firesafe.
+I have covered the topic of EV fires extensively in this interview.

 - EV resale?
 A current dream of the EV crowd is that the resale value of ICE vehicles will dramatically drop as EVs take over.
 As ever, there’s nuance here.
 I’m really not convinced because a) EVs cannot replace all vehicle classes any time soon, e.g. diesel 4X4s, b) there is a massive emotional attachement to ICE vehicles and c) the average car-buyer consumer needs to understand and trust EVs, and that buyer isn’t there yet.
-The ICE cars most likely to be hit for poor resale – eventually – will be the cheap runabouts that nobody cares about that can be replaced by EVs right now; small SUVs.
+The ICE cars most likely to be hit for poor resale will be the cheap runabouts that nobody cares about that can be replaced by EVs right now; small SUVs.
 Vehicles like sports cars and some 4x4s will be worth lots of money for years to come, but how much they can be used on the road in 30 years time is a question!

 - Did you know?
-Less than 2% of the new cars sold in Australia are electric, but in Norway it’s more like 75%.
+Less than 2% of the new cars sold in Australia in 2020 were electric, but in Norway it’s more like 75%.
 In 2022, we’re looking at 4% plus EVs.